LLC Organizer Vs Member

 Who can be an LLC organizer?

 You can appoint an individual or another business to serve as your LLC organizer.
 For example, some LLCs hire a company that provides LLC formation services to perform LLC organizer duties.
+Whoever you appoint as organizer must be the person who completes and submits your Articles of Organization.

 Common choices for LLC organizer include: